flipinc/pokari/README.md

 `tensorflow.python.framework.errors_impl.InvalidArgumentError: Attempting to add a duplicate function with name`, it is highly likely that reverting back tensorflow version might solve some issues (or at least give you directions to solve them).
 It is confirmed that tensorflow 2.3 works.
+- tf.string is not supported in TFLite, so all models outputs Unicode instead.

 ### Design
 - Pytorch is very easy to quickly develop a DL model.
 However, when it comes to deployment, especially around onnx support, it is much easier to use Tensorflow.
 Once Pytorch's support for ScriptModule -> onnx conversion is decent enough, I am going to think this over again.